 The formal application to Elia consists of several parts.
 The first part is the registration of aFRR providing units and/or aFRR providing groups.
-For the registration, at least the following information is required:
+For the registration, at least the following information is required.
+If the information is available from the EAN code, Elia will take this information, otherwise, this information should be provided to Elia.

-- List of delivery points - Name of the delivery point - EAN of the delivery point - Grid User - DSO if applicable - Location of the assets (behind which access point, TSO or DSO connected, ...) - Voltage levels and connection points - Type of active power reserves - The technical characteristics of each delivery point (maximum and minimum offtake ...). - Declaration of aFRRmax per delivery point: potential individual contribution (upwards & downwards) of each delivery point to the aFRRmax prequalified volume of the aFRR providing group. - All related information to aFRR providing group (see Section 5.4) - The required documentation on availability requirement (see Section 5.2). - Entry/exit procedure if applicable (see Section 5.4.2) - Information on combinability with other productsRequired contracts: - o Grid user declaration - FSP/DSO contract if delivery points are connected to the DSO grid. - CDSO declaration if delivery points are connected to a CDS grid. - Validity period
+- List of delivery points - Name of the delivery point - EAN of the delivery point - Grid User - (C)DSO if applicable - Location of the assets (behind which access point, TSO or (C)DSO connected, ...) - Voltage levels and connection points - Type of active power reserves - The technical characteristics of each delivery point (maximum and minimum offtake ...). - Declaration of aFRRmax per delivery point: potential individual contribution (upwards & downwards) of each delivery point to the aFRRmax prequalified volume of the aFRR providing group. - All related information to aFRR providing group (see Section 5.4) - The required documentation on availability requirement (see Section 5.2). - Entry/exit procedure if applicable (see Section 5.4.2) - Information on combinability with other productsRequired contracts: - Grid user declaration - FSP/DSO contract if delivery points are connected to the DSO grid. - CDSO declaration if delivery points are connected to a CDS grid. - Validity period